copper-project/copper-rs/README.md

 ```

-But this is a very minimal example for a task, please see [lifecycle](doc/lifecycle.md) for complete explanation of a task lifecycle.
+But this is a very minimal example for a task, please see [lifecycle](doc/lifecycle.md) for a more complete explanation of a task lifecycle.

 ## Deployment of the application